MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/Features/minecraftConditional_list.md

 ---
-author: v-jeffreykim
+author: mammerla
-ms.author: v-jeffreykim
+ms.author: mikeam
 title: Features Documentation - minecraft:conditional_list
 ms.prod: gaming
+description: "A reference document detailing the 'conditional_list' feature"
 ---

 # Features Documentation - minecraft:conditional_list

-`minecraft:conditional_list` Places the first suitable feature within a collection.
+`minecraft:conditional_list` places the first suitable feature within a collection.
 These conditional features will be evaluated in order.

 **Succeeds if**
 A condition is successfully resolved.